-Our sample was not, and was not intended to be statistically valid.
-Of forty students selected for testing, one student or 2.5% of our sample was determined to not have the RT24 form completed and the resulting federal aid returned with the established time frame.
+Our sample was not, and was not intended to be, statistically valid.
+Of the forty students selected for testing, one student, or 3% of our sample, had the incorrect amount of Title IV funds returned.

-Identification as a Repeat Finding, if applicable
+Identification as a Repeat Finding, if applicable N/A